college mcp-logo-header-white mcpherson

 Jonathan Tatum, Ore City, TX

-Balazs Temesvari, Budaörs, Pest, Hungary
+Balazs Temesvari, Budaörs,, Hungary

-Noah Ryan Thomas, Delta, BC, Canada
+Noah Ryan Thomas, Delta V4K 4B8, Canada

 Marie Laureen Anna Everdina van Drunen, Zeist, Utrecht, Netherlands